oshanAmarasuriya/Email_Client2/readme.md

 Command-line options are available for:

-Adding a new recipient
+1.Adding a new recipient.

-Sending an email
+2.Sending an email.

-Printing out all the names of recipients who have their birthday set to current date Printing out details (subject and recipient) of all the emails sent on a date specified by user input Printing out the number of recipient objects in the application You may use the code given in this link to implement the basic functionality of the mail client (But it is perfectly ok to use a different code as well).
-In the given code, note that it imports the javax.mail package.
-This package is included in the javax.mail.jar, which can be downloaded from here.
+3.Printing out all the names of recipients who have their birthday set to current date.

+4.Printing out details (subject and recipient) of all the emails sent on a date specified by user input.

+5.Printing out the number of recipient objects in the application.

+Note that it imports the javax.mail package.
+This package is included in the javax.mail.jar.

 Save the recipient data into clientList.txt.